FAQGURU/FAQGURU/topics/en/angular.md

 * https://codecraft.tv/courses/angular/unit-testing/change-detection/

 [[↑] Back to top](#Angular)
 ### Why would you use renderer methods instead of using native element methods?
-(Expert)

 Angular is a platform, and the browser is just one option for where we can render our app.
 When we access the native element directly we are giving up on Angular’s DOM abstraction and miss out on the opportunity to be able to execute also in none-DOM environments such as:
 * native mobile,